eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 leakage of the private key if the device is tampered.

-### Use case: strong authentication on a trusted terminal
+### Use case 3: strong authentication on a trusted terminal

 The DESFire card is used to identify the user without supervision (contrary to the example above where user authentication has to be